kod3r/craftar-example-android/README.md

 1. Import project in your workspace.
-2. Select an API 9 to 18  (Notice that the project will not compile for the simulator).
+2. Select an API 9 to 18  (Notice that the project will not work on the simulator beecause it needs the camera).
-3.  uncompress the zip android-sdk-libs into Libs
+3. Uncompress the CatchoomSDK zip you [downloaded](http://catchoom.com/product/mobile-sdk/) and copy the libs folder into the root of the project.
-4. Hit the run button.
+4. Compile and run the project in your device.

 5.2 Integration on Android native apps